boumhidi-achraf/Multilingual-Reputation-Generation-System/README.md

 - **Task**: Evaluating Sentiment Preservation in Translations

-For detailed instructions on how to access these datasets, please refer to the [**Translation Evaluation/**](Translation Evaluation/) file.
+For detailed instructions on how to access these datasets, please refer to the[**Translation Evaluation**](./Translation%20Evaluation) file.

 -----------------------------------------------------------------------------